 Job Guarantee and Internship Placements

 14: Our Job Guarantee / Internships are subject to availability and may be full season or part season employment.
-On applying to pay a deposit or full payment for a course you will be informed if you are eligible.
 Our Job Guarantee is a free of charge service provided with certain courses and internships and holds no monetary value.
 Please be aware that when you book a course or internship you are purchasing a professional training program, you are not “purchasing a job”.

 15: SIA will award one job placement per student at a ski school.
 Should you choose not to accept the offer then SIA will not be able to assist you any further in this matter and no refund will be made.